Not All Social Security Benefits Are the Same.

 What happens if the child is receiving SSI due to his/her own disability?
 In most scenarios the money will go to the custodial parent to take care of that child.
 However, what if the parents have 50/50 timeshare and comparable income?
 The problem in that scenario is that Social Security Administration does not allow for two payees.
 Therefore, whoever beat the other to the Social Security office gets the money.
 But that is not fair.
 Can that money be used in the guideline calculation?
 No. It is not income (especially since it is the child’s money!).
 The best way I think it should be handled is to run guideline per parties’ actual income and have the court deviate from guideline to equalize the amount of money available in each household.

 As you can see though, this is a highly specialized area of law where the presentations of your unique facts are of paramount importance.
 Please call our office for a free initial consultation.
-We have offices in Riverside, Temecula and Anaheim.
+We have offices in Riverside, Temecula, Anaheim, and Palm Desert.